Bladesmith: Damascus steel

 Many bladesmiths are able to forge a special type of steel using a technique called pattern welding, producing a metal erroneously referred to as Damascus steel.
 Modern pattern-welded steel can be highly decorative as well as durable (if welded in certain ways with proper steels), and is often used in custom knife- and sword-crafting.
 Bill Moran is said to be the "Father of Modern Damascus Steel".
+Gocha Laghidze is a bladesmith known for the reintroduction of 'Georgian Damascus steel'.